upros/acme-integrations/draft-friel-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{?I-D.friel-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 The example illustrates the TEAP server sending a Request-Action TLV including a CSR-Attributes TLV instructing the peer to send a CSR-Attributes TLV to the server.
 This enables the server to indicate what fields the peer should include in the CSR that the peer sends in the PKCS#10 TLV.
-For example, the TEAP server could instruct the peer what Subject or SAN entires to include in its CSR.
+For example, the TEAP server could instruct the peer what Subject or SAN entries to include in its CSR.

 ~~~
 +------+                +-------------+           +------+     +-----+